electronicvisions/brainscales2-demos/6-multicompartment.rst

 Imports and Calibration
 -----------------------

+Once again we have to set some environment variables for our microscheduler first:

+.. include:: quiggeldy_setup.rst

-As usual, we start by importing several Python packages, which we need to perform our experiment.
+We continue by importing several Python packages, which we need to perform our experiment.
-Next, we load the default calibration and setup PyNN (compare :ref:`superspike` for example) .

 .. code:: ipython3